The Business & Technology Network

 • What are my top 10 pieces of content?

-• Why did they resonate with my audience?
+• Why did they resonate?

-• What smaller symptom problems do they have?
+• What are their smaller symptom problems?

 5. Build a funnel: Create a business path to turn the audience into buyers.
 Here’s a simple way to nurture them to the sale: